Providing a Fun, Safe, and Relaxed Experience for all Our updated guidance and advice for Aquatots Swim Lessons for 2022

 Maintaining a Hygienic Environment

 - Baby Change Mats - We will continue to recommend bringing along your own change mat.
-The roll up versions are very easy to travel with.
-An example can be seen in our web shop.
-Alternatively an extra towel will suffice.
+The roll-up versions are very easy to travel with.
+An example can be seen in our webshop.
+Alternatively, an extra towel will suffice.

 - Hand Sanitising - Hand Sanitisers will still be available at the entrance to every venue and cleaning sprays to clean any high touch points after use.
 We would ask that you please continue to make use of both items.
 Our venues are thoroughly cleaned before our arrival and once we have departed.
-During lessons our teachers will carry out regular sanitising around the pool side and cleaning stations will be available throughout the building for parents to wipe down areas after use.
+During lessons, our teachers will carry out regular sanitising around the poolside, and cleaning stations will be available throughout the building for parents to wipe down areas after use.

 - Goggles / Swim Hats - Sharing such items is not the most hygienic of options so although teachers may have one or two spare, we would continue to request that all swimmers bring along their own items when required.
-For our child level swimmers, enjoying snorkelling, we will be able to provide one or two spare sets of fins for those forgotten but will no longer supply spare snorkels or masks due to the nature of their use.
+For our child level swimmers, enjoying snorkeling, we will be able to provide one or two spare sets of fins for those forgotten but will no longer supply spare snorkels or masks due to the nature of their use.

-- Shoe storage - If the venue you attend has a shoe rack on site please feel free to use these now however in case this is not an option please bring a spare bag which allows you to keep these with the rest of your belongings rather than taking up floor space and creating a trip hazard.
+- Shoe storage - If the venue you attend has a shoe rack on site please feel free to use these now however in case this is not an option please bring a spare bag that allows you to keep these with the rest of your belongings rather than taking up floor space and creating a trip hazard.

 We are still all in this together Help us to help you